 - Open rvg FilesUsing Dental X-ray Reader

 Open rvg Files Using Crystal RVG Kit

-NOTE: Please ensure that Intraoral drive is installed with Crystal Desktop tool.
+NOTE: Please ensure that the Intraoral drive is installed with the Crystal Desktop tool.

 - Open the Crystal tool.

 - Search for the patient for whom you want to capture the image.